adamgaray/Arcane-Winrate/README.md

 # Arcane-Winrate

 This is a simple twitter bot created in Python and deployed as an AWS Lambda function.
-Every day at 10:00 EST, it posts the combined winrate of champs from Arcane in the LCS, LEC, LCK, and LPL.
+Every day at 10:00 EST, it posts the combined winrate of champs from the hit Netflix show Arcane in the LCS, LEC, LCK, and LPL.

 https://twitter.com/arcaneeeeeeeeee